For French Toast

-- 4 eggs
+- 4 large eggs

 - lemon or orange zest, optional

-Quick + Easy Fruit Compote
+For Fruit Compote

-- ¼ cup pure maple syrup or honey
+- 2 tablespoons of pure maple syrup or raw honey

 - Leftover compote can be refrigerated for up to a week, or frozen for several months, along with extra bread.